mike-cintolo/Video_And_Audio_Collection/README.md

 ### Database Design and Management

 - Designed and implemented a MySQL database to house multimedia file information.
-- Created a structured schema to store efficiently and query data.
+- I created a structured schema to store and query data efficiently.
 - Wrote Python scripts to parse file names and populate the database with metadata.
 - Established relationships between tables to facilitate data retrieval.